|FHRA 2017 Annual Meeting

 Saturday, April 29, 2017 -- 11am - 1pm

 For this year's meeting we are back enjoying the hospitality and history of The Prospect Studios lot.
-We'll hear from community leaders, the police and fire officials who work hard to keep our area safe, discuss the plans for the upcoming Franklin Ave.
+Get your questions answered by community leaders, City Councilmember David Ryu, our local police and fire officials who work hard to keep our area safe, discuss the plans for the upcoming Franklin Ave.
 Median face lift and plenty more.

 Also on the agenda Raffles and Refreshments.
 But, because of the studio security requirements there is another "R" we have to deal with that's an RSVP.

 If you want to attend the meeting, you'll need to e-mail the names of those attending to RSVP@FranklinHills.org

 Tuesday, May 16, 2017 -- 7:30pm

 Founders Metropolitan Community Church - 4607 Prospect Av.
 LA 90027

 Join with the FHRA backed Bridge To Life team to support the American Cancer Society's fight against cancer.
 The opening ceremony at 10 am will include remarks from Councilmember David Ryu.
 The traditional survivor lap will start at 10:20 am.
 The Luminaria Ceremony begins at 8 pm.
 The Relay closes at 9 pm.
 You can come at any time and stay as long as you wish.
 There will be several games, entertainment and activities planned throughout the day.
 If you register with our team for the event, you will also enjoy a free pancake breakfast (7:30-9:30 am), lunch and dinner.
 Any person who raises $100 or more will receive an event T-shirt.

 For more info click here.
 To go directly to the Bridge to Life support page click here or Shirley@FranklinHills.org